mckgar/marketplace-frontend/README.md

 Backend: https://github.com/mckgar/marketplace-api

-Currently not hosted, looking for free host alternative for backend (server and db)
+Backend not currently hosted, searching for free host alternative for backend (server AND db)